 What does peace and happiness mean to you?
 If it’s traveling through the serpentine roads of the Himalayas, seeing the snow-laden mountains, velvety green hills, muddy trails, and quaint villages, then all you need right now is a list of best hill stations in Himachal.
 A list that includes popular tourist places in Himachal as well as offbeat and absolutely serene hills that are far from crowded till now.
 Be it any of these, each place has its own charm and set of visitors.

 While families prefer livelier places with enough attractions to plan sightseeing tours, honeymooners look for less crowded spots with decent resorts and interesting activities.
 Solo and group travelers often look for adventure activities and thus more adventurous places.
+For a budget trip you can even plan your holiday in one of the cheapest hill stations in Himachal Pradesh.
 Go through the list to take your pick!

-Formed by River Beas—Kullu is one of the most photogenic valleys and famous tourist places in Himachal bestowed with plush green meadows, orchards, and sparkling streams.
+Formed by River Beas—Kullu is one of the most photogenic valleys and famous hill stations in Himachal Pradesh bestowed with plush green meadows, orchards, and sparkling streams.
 Kullu is also adorned by many age old temples, hence rightly called the ‘valley of Gods’.
 This picturesque destination is famous for trekking, river rafting, and paragliding.

 Major tourist attractions in Kullu: Kheer Ganga, Hot springs at Manikaran, Himalayan National Park and Temples of Raghunath and Bijli Mahadev